 Coming to the study about how spanking affects brain development in children, Harvard researchers found that children who had been spanked had a greater neural response in multiple regions of the prefrontal cortex that typically respond to cues in the environment that tend to be consequential, such as a threat, and may affect decision-making and processing of situations.
 Their findings were in line with similar research conducted on children who had experienced severe violence, suggesting that "while we might not conceptualize corporal punishment to be a form of violence, in terms of how a child's brain responds, it's not all that different than abuse.
 It's more a difference of degree than of type," said Katie A. McLaughlin, John L. Loeb Associate Professor of the Social Sciences, director of the Stress & Development Lab in the Department of Psychology, and the senior researcher on the study.

-Dr. Han believes that most parents do not realize how harmful spanking can be for their child's development.
+Dr. Han believes that most parents do not realize how harmful spanking can be to their child's development.
 "It's been generally regarded as an acceptable practice, and parents who use it tend to justify it as a separate thing from more severe forms of physical abuse.
 There are plenty of parents who have noted that they plan to continue to use this practice despite the evidence, as well as individuals who defend their parents for using it.
 Beliefs remain socially entrenched, but change is slow and I'm so glad it's getting recognition and visibility," she said.

 "TikTok is definitely having a moment around spanking content.
 I noticed it coming up with many other creators, especially creators of color.
 I was surprised to see the amount of controversy and backlash in comments with people really doubling down on defending spanking.
 When I came across this article, I wanted to share the new scientific evidence against the use of this practice, especially since it differentiates mild spanking from abuse.
 I knew the topic was hot, but I didn't expect it to go as viral as it did," Dr. Han added.

 "There are many different ways to guide children and discourage undesired behavior.
 Parenting is a long game.
 I think we forget that we're in the weeds sometimes.
 Spanking brings quick and temporary results, which feels more accessible to many parents.
 It's worth noting that even with parents who don't spank, the use of emotional control, threats, coercion, and intimidation brings about similar fear-based responses in children," she said, clarifying that she doesn't have the brain scan data to support this.
-Dr. Han advises parents to look into more gentle and loving strategies to guide and nurture their children towards the right thing.
+Dr. Han advises parents to look into more gentle and loving strategies to guide and nurture their children toward the right thing.